George A. Bekey: Life and career

-His most recent book is Autonomous Robots: From Biological Inspiration to Implementation and Control from MIT Press.
+One of his later books is Autonomous Robots: From Biological Inspiration to Implementation and Control from MIT Press.

+Bekey died on 17 October 2024, at the age of 96.

-Robot Ethics
+Robot ethics

-Lately he has concerned himself with the ethics and social aspects of robots as they play more of a role in different aspects of human life, realising an edited text bringing together some of the key thinkers in the field including James Hughes, Selmer Bringsjord, Kevin Warwick, Peter Asaro and Noel Sharkey.
+Later, he concerned himself with the ethics and social aspects of robots as they play more of a role in different aspects of human life, realising an edited text bringing together some of the key thinkers in the field including James Hughes, Selmer Bringsjord, Kevin Warwick, Peter Asaro and Noel Sharkey.